protocol7/snakes/readme.md

     curl -X PUT -d "some value" http://localhost:9000/foo?w=4

 That's all there is to it.
-Now go and play :-)
+Now, go play :-)